wacncontent/CustomizeTool/addCommentOutput/articles/partner-twilio-ruby-how-to-use-voice-sms.md

 ## <a id="create_app"></a>Create a Ruby Application
 A Ruby application that uses the Twilio service and is running in Azure is no different than any other Ruby application that uses the Twilio service.
 While Twilio services are RESTful and can be called from Ruby in several ways, this article will focus on how to use Twilio services with [Twilio helper library for Ruby][twilio_ruby].

-First, [set-up a new Azure Linux VM][azure_vm_setup] to act as a host for your new Ruby web application.
+First, [set-up a new Azure Linux VM][azure_vm_setup] to act as a host for your new Ruby web site.
 Ignore the steps involving the creation of a Rails app, just set-up the VM.
 Make sure you create an Endpoint with an external port of 80 and an internal port of 5000.

 In the examples below, we will be using [Sinatra][sinatra], a very simple web framework for Ruby.
 But you can certainly use the Twilio helper library for Ruby with any other web framework, including Ruby on Rails.